Mapuchit/Projects-from-career-path/06. Blossom - Hashmap Data Structure/README.md

   * Methods to hash and compress the keys of the hashmap.
   * Methods to assign and retrieve a key and it's value from the hashmap.
   * Iterate through the linked list when assigning or retrieving a key.
-* Displays "None" if key is not found in hashmap.
+* Displays "Flower not found!" if key is not found in hashmap.

 ## Status
 Project is: _finished_